nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 <div markdown="span" class="alert alert-info">:information_source: **Note:** The lifeline for `LoanCommandParser` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.

-The following activity diagram summarizes what happens when a user executes a loan command:
+The following activity diagram summarizes what happens when the librarian executes a loan command:

 ![LoanActivityDiagram](images/LoanActivityDiagram.png)